R79

 Frequently Asked Questions

-ICD-10-CM code R79 represents "Other abnormal findings of blood chemistry".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code R79 represents “Other abnormal findings of blood chemistry”.
+It is classified under Chapter 18: Symptoms, Signs and Abnormal Clinical and Laboratory Findings and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is R79 a billable code?